Judith Green (historian)

+Judith Green is an English medieval historian, who is emerita professor of medieval history at the University of Edinburgh, Scotland.

+Career

-Judith Green (born 1947) is an English medieval historian, who is emerita professor of medieval history at the University of Edinburgh.
-A graduate of King's College, London and Somerville College, Oxford, she held a research fellowship and then a lectureship at the University of St Andrews before transferring to a lectureship at Queen's University, Belfast.
+A graduate of King's College, London and Somerville College, Oxford, Green held a research fellowship and then a lectureship at the University of St Andrews before transferring to a lectureship at Queen's University, Belfast.
 There she became a reader and, eventually, professor.

-In 2005, she took the professorship at Edinburgh, retiring in 2011.
+In 2005, Green took the professorship at Edinburgh, retiring in 2011.

-Specialising in Anglo-Norman England, her notable works include:
+Green has specialised in Anglo-Norman England.